-UPDATED: Americans with Disabilities Act Guidance (FTA C 4710.1) (Federal Transit Administration, Nov.
-4, 2015).
-This circular provides guidance to recipients and sub-recipients of Federal Transit Administration (FTA) financial assistance necessary to carry out provisions of the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, as amended, and the U.S. Department of Transportation’s implementing regulations at 49 CFR Parts 27, 37, 38, and 39.
+Americans with Disabilities Act Guidance (FTA C 4710.1) (UPDATED) (Federal Transit Administration, 2015).
+Provides guidance to recipients and subrecipients of Federal Transit Administration (FTA) financial assistance necessary to carry out provisions of the Americans with Disabilities Act (ADA) of 1990, Section 504 of the Rehabilitation Act of 1973, as amended, and the U.S. Department of Transportation’s implementing regulations at 49 CFR Parts 27, 37, 38, and 39.

 Accessible Pathways & Livable Communities: A Pocket Guide (Easter Seals Project Action, 2014).
-A pocket guide contains concepts for communities to consider when improving transportation facilities, sidewalks, and routes to transit.
+Contains concepts for communities to consider when improving transportation facilities, sidewalks, and routes to transit.

 Checklist for Assessing the Accessibility of Transportation and Mobility (Easter Seals Project ACTION, 2013).
-A checklist that helps community stakeholders assess the accessibility of a transit route, including the pathways to the stop/station and accessibility on-board a vehicle.
+A checklist to help community stakeholders assess the accessibility of a transit route, including the pathways to the stop/station and accessibility on-board a vehicle.

 Developing Partnerships Between Transportation Agencies and the Disability and Underrepresented Communities (Transit Cooperative Research Program, Research Results Digest No. 107, 2013).
 Provides practitioners with a resource guide and best practices for developing productive relationships with the disability and underrepresented groups.

 Wayfinding Assessment Guide (CDC Healthy Aging Research Network and Easter Seals Project ACTION, 2012).
 A guide to neighborhood wayfinding that describes considerations when navigating community infrastructure and facilities.